udexon/PhosCloudless/FSR2_Benefits.md

 - [ Live Editing An App & Service ](https://github.com/udexon/PhosCloudless/blob/master/YAHUDI_PSN_FSR2.md#a-new-class-struggle-live-editing-an-app--service)

-4. Obstacle is ...
+Shellet programming (SHLP) == YAHUDI + Live Edit

+4. Unlike the initial free software movement, today we need to fight the establishment &ndash; old guards ....
+Descendants and proponents of old software.

 __Old guards__

-Unlike the initial free software movement, today we need to fight the establishment -- old guards ....
-Descendants and proponents of old software.

 Use learners as developers, one word at a time, Earn Money as You Learn.
 ID-less system.
 PhosPay as incentive to learn and develop at the same time.